lsds/sgx-lkl/README.md

 A simple Java HelloWorld example application is available in `apps/jvm/helloworld-java`.
 Building the example requires `curl` and a Java 8 compiler on the host system.
-On Ubuntu 16.04, you can install these by running
+On Ubuntu, you can install these by running

 ```
 sudo apt-get install curl openjdk-8-jdk